promoting cultural heritage and conservation

 But still is still moving to me”.

--Willie Nelson, The Tao of Willie
+Willie Nelson, The Tao of Willie

 The upside of having to take the bus is that you have plenty of time, every day, to retreat to the sanctuary of your mind.
 Of course, it’s really great to have a car to drive because you have much more control over your schedule and movements around town.
 It’s fun to blast whatever music you want to hear—a different listening experience than when you’re using headphones.
 The downside to having that control, however, is the acceptance of responsibility that driving entails, whereas you could just climb on the bus and drift into the wonderful world of your imaginings.
 Leave the driving to Mr. or Ms. Driver, and enjoy your responsibility-free transportation experience!
 (As long as you have a validated ticket.)